telefonicaid/iotagent-ul/README.md

 Be aware that the RPM installs linux services that can be used to start the application, instead of directly calling the executable (as explained in the section [Usage](#usage).

+When this option is used, all the files are installed under the `/opt/iotaul` folder.
+There you can find the `config.js` file to configure the service.
+Remember to restart the service each time the config file has changed.

 ### Using Docker
 There are automatic builds of the development version of the IOTAgent published in Docker hub.
 In order to install